anirudhashastri/CVS_Staging/readme.md

 ## Project Overview

-This project aims to enhance bone age prediction using deep learning techniques with a focus on cervical vertebrae staging (CVS).
-By employing two models, U-Net and InceptionResNetV2, this study seeks to determine which model offers superior accuracy and efficiency in the context of CVS.
-The project's primary goal is to improve safety and reduce radiographic exposure in bone age prediction.
+This research project aims to enhance bone age prediction using deep learning techniques with a focus on cervical vertebrae staging (CVS).
+By employing two models, U-Net and InceptionResNetV2, this study seeks to determine which model offers superior accuracy and efficiency in the context of CVS staging.
+The project's primary goal is to improve safety and reduce radiographic exposure in bone age prediction by finding the best approach for CVS staging.

 ## Table of Contents